sreegowthamj/rpg_ig_active_reconstruction/Readme.md

 Our fork of the original repository - https://github.com/sreegowthamj/rpg_ig_active_reconstruction

+*Please find our modifications to the original  code in the the above repo.*

 #### Dependencies
 If you are using ROS, most dependencies should already be installed.
 Packages were tested on Ubuntu 14.04 under ROS Indigo and Ubuntu 16.04 with ROS Kinetic.